More About

 The money was good: it provided the necessary comforts to raise a family.
 But the quality of work was often compromised by a tight deadline and interfering Art Directors.

 With the appearance of computer graphics in the mid 90’s illustration work declined sharply, whereupon I was forced to change direction – becoming a commercial sculptor for the collectable giftware company ‘Harmony Kingdom’ producing rather cute little resin gift boxes.
 These became, for a while, the centre of obsessive and competitive collecting, especially in the USA, and led to many a bizarre adventure.
+One of the first ranges I created for them – ‘Harmony Circus’ – remains my favourite.
+Its quirky, idiosyncratic, English humour is something which I still find endearing.
+Harmony Circus was commercially unsuccessful – it wasn’t mainstream enough - but it foreshadowed a lot of what I’m working on now, with its quirky approach.

 Amongst the suburban streetlights of London one is barely aware of the changing seasons – and it was only long after moving to live in remote countryside, in my early thirties, that was I struck by the sadness of Autumn, the impenetrable gloom of Winter, the outrageous fecund glory of an English hedgerow in May – and the mood changes of the Seasons in between.
 These have proved an enduring source of inspiration ever since.